mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 * We have improved the error message that is shown when the same cluster or namespace member is invited twice.
 * It is now possible to create an environment without providing the plans when a secret store is enabled for the namespace.
-* When creating an environment, the **enableSecretStore** field is no longer mandatory.
+* When creating an environment, the **secretsStoreEnabled** field is no longer mandatory.
 The field can be added for information purposes.
 * We have fixed an issue where a user was not able to create an environment with same ID in same application but in a different namespace (Ticket 185165).

 ### May 17th, 2023